polym8th/Harvest/README.md

   4. Create a New Heroku App.
     - Log in to the Heroku Dashboard.
     - Click New > Create New App.
-    - Enter a unique app name and select the desired region.
+    - Enter a unique app name.
     - Click Create App.
   5. Configure Application Settings
     - Navigate to the Settings tab.